Optimizing Data-driven Causal Discovery Using Knowledge-guided Search: Baseline Causal Discovery Approaches

-We report the performance of different baseline causal discovery approaches such as PC (constraint-based), LiNGAM (FCM-based) and NOTEARS (continuous optimization-based) on the synthetic and real datasets to see their comparative performance with respect to GES and KGS.
+We report the performance of different baseline causal discovery approaches such as PC (constraint-based), GES (score-based) and LiNGAM (FCM-based) on the experimental datasets to see their comparative performance with respect to KGS.
 We briefly discuss the methods below:

-\textbf{(i) PC algorithm:} The Peter-Clark (PC) algorithm (\cite{PC}) is a very common constraint-based causal discovery approach that largely depends on conditional independence (CI) tests to find the underlying causal graph.
+\textbf{(i) PC:} The Peter-Clark (PC) algorithm (\cite{PC}) is a very common constraint-based causal discovery approach that largely depends on conditional independence (CI) tests to find the underlying causal graph.
 Primarily, it works in three steps: (i) Skeleton construction, (ii) V-structures determination, and (iii) Edge orientations.

+\textbf{(ii) GES: } Greedy Equivalence Search, GES (\cite{chickering2002optimal}) is one of the oldest score-based causal discovery methods that employ a greedy search over the space of equivalence classes of DAGs.
+Primarily GES operates in two phases: (i) Forward Equivalence Search (FES) and (ii) Backward Equivalence Search (BES).
+GES assumes a decomposable score function $S(G,D)$ which is expressed as a sum of the scores of individual nodes and their parents.
+A problem with GES is that the number of search states that it needs to evaluate scales exponentially with the number of nodes $d$ in the graph (\cite{SGES}).
+This results in a vast search space, and also scoring a large number of graphs which adds to the overall cost as score computation is an expensive step.

-\textbf{(ii) LiNGAM: }Linear Non-Gaussian Acyclic Model (LiNGAM) uses a statistical method known as independent component analysis (ICA) to discover the causal structure from observational data.
-It makes some strong assumptions such as the data generating process is linear, there are no unobserved confounders, and noises have non-Gaussian distributions with non-zero variances (\cite{LiNGAM}). \textbf{DirectLiNGAM} (dLiNGAM) is an efficient variant of the LiNGAM approach that uses a direct method for learning a linear non-Gaussian structural equation model (\cite{directlingam}).
+\textbf{(iii) LiNGAM: }Linear Non-Gaussian Acyclic Model (LiNGAM) uses a statistical method known as independent component analysis (ICA) to discover the causal structure from observational data.
+It makes some strong assumptions such as the data generating process is linear, there are no unobserved confounders, and noises have non-Gaussian distributions with non-zero variances (\cite{LiNGAM}).

+\textbf{DirectLiNGAM} (dLiNGAM) is an efficient variant of the LiNGAM approach that uses a direct method for learning a linear non-Gaussian structural equation model (\cite{directlingam}).
 The direct method estimates causal ordering and connection strengths based on non-Gaussianity.

-\textbf{(iii) NOTEARS:} DAGs with NO TEARS (\cite{notears}) is a recently developed causal discovery algorithm that reformulates the structure learning problem as a purely continuous constrained optimization task.
-It uses an algebraic characterization of DAGs and defines a novel characterization of acyclicity that allows for a smooth global search, instead to a combinatorial search.

-For experimental purpose, the implementations of the algorithms have been adopted from the gCastle (\cite{gcastle} repository.
-From the results reported in Table~\ref{tab3}, we see that in few cases NOTEARS performs slightly better than KGS particularly for SHD and FDR metrics.
-However, it performs poorly in terms of discovering the true edges (TPR).
-Also, it could not even estimate a single graph for the case of Hepar2 dataset.
-The dLiNGAM approach performs better than KGS only twice, once w.r.t.
-SHD and once w.r.t FDR.
-Otherwise its performance is mostly moderate.
-PC does not perform well in case of any of the metrics at all.
-The boldfaced results in the table are the ones that are better than that of KGS for the corresponding datasets.